alxqiu/TeachingGit/README.md

 ======================
 Retrieving code from a git repository, and updating it with changes on your local machine..

-Updating your own local repository with changes from the remote.

 Part 0 - Prerequisites
 ---------